-Each Official Charity has been awarded a certain amount of marathon entry codes to sell in hopes to raise money for their efforts.
+Each Official Charity has been given a special link to sell in hopes to raise money for their efforts.

 If you are interested in becoming an "Official Marathon Charity" please View and Complete the St. George Marathon Charity Application by clicking here.
-Please watch for the 2021 Charity application to be available in January 2021, all applications are due by February 28th.
+All applications are due by March 4th.

 Contact: Stephanie Lundgreen, Southern Utah Manager

 Girls on the Run Southern Utah is an after school character building program for girls 3rd - 5th grade.
 The girls follow a fun curriculum that teaches about self-esteem, healthy living, fighting back against society's focus on external beauty and rejecting peer pressure.
 The 10 week program gives girls the tools to speak out against negativity, and the most important trait, confidence, to succeed in a changing world.
 With confidence, the girls learn to take risks, find their voice, and radiate power.

 Reading For Life Southern Utah creates and provides resources for children in southern Utah who have dyslexia, as well as spreading awareness regarding Dyslexia in our southern Utah community.
 One out of every five children has dyslexia and they require specialized reading instruction to learn to read and spell.
 We have facilitated the training of several certified tutors and are currently establishing a scholarship fund for dyslexic children in our community to obtain tutoring.
 We also provide information and resources for parents and educators.
 We are the only non-profit organization that addresses this issue in southern Utah.

 Contact: Angela MacKay